 The focal length range (or individual focal lengths for prime lenses) is a primary consideration for a lens purchase or selection for use.
 Focal length matters because it drives subject distance choices, and those distances determine perspective.

 What is a 70-200mm lens useful for?
-The list of uses for a short-mid-telephoto focal length range is very long, but I'll defer that list, first sharing a look at this focal length range (note that the sample images in this section are courtesy of the version I lens).
+The list of uses for a short-mid-telephoto focal length range is long, but I'll defer that list, first sharing a look at this focal length range (note that the sample images in this section are courtesy of the version I lens).

 You would probably classify the images in this example as fitting into the landscape category, and this is a great landscape lens.
 When landscape photography is mentioned, many immediately think of wide-angle lenses, but telephoto focal lengths are a vital part of a landscape lens kit.
 It seems easy to create outstanding landscape images when using telephoto focal lengths, especially when emphasizing a distant subject, such as a mountain, sunset, or clouds.